 Our product offerings include a comprehensive selection of standby generators with ranges of power output and fuel type capable of catering to many end markets and users.
-We believe that our broad product line provides us with a competitive advantage because dealers and distributors prefer dealing with a single source for a broad range of their generator needs.
+We believe that dealers and distributors prefer dealing with a single source for a broad range of their generator needs.